Akashat ambush: Ambush

-While the convoy was on its way Islamic State of Iraq gunmen set up a well coordinated assault on the convoy with roadside bombs, automatic weapons, and rocket-propelled grenades.
+While the convoy was on its way, Islamic State of Iraq gunmen set up a well coordinated assault on the convoy with roadside bombs, automatic weapons, and rocket-propelled grenades.
 The gunmen attacked the convoy from two sides.
 Explosives were first detonated on Iraqi military escorts assigned to protect transport the lorries full of unarmed Syrian soldiers.
 A total of 51 Syrian soldiers died, while ten others were wounded.
 Thirteen Iraqi soldiers were also killed in the attack.

 Perpetrators

 The identity of the attackers was immediately unknown, but Iraqi officials initially blamed the Free Iraqi Army, who are predominantly Sunni and have connections to the rebel group of the Free Syrian Army.
 This incident also raised fears that Iraq could be drawn into the Syrian Civil War.

 On 11 March 2013, the Islamic State of Iraq claimed responsibility for the attack in an online statement, stating that they had set ambushes on roads to the Syrian border and had "annihilated" the convoy.
-The statement referred to the convoy as a "column of the Safavid army," a reference to the Shia Persian dynasty that ruled Iran from 1501 to 1736.
-The group also claimed that the presence of Syrian soldiers in Iraq showed "firm co-operation" between the Syrian and Iraqi governments.
+The statement referred to the convoy as a "column of the Safavid army", a reference to the Shia Persian dynasty that ruled Iran from 1501 to 1736.
+The group also claimed that the presence of Syrian soldiers in Iraq showed "firm co-operation" between the Syrian and Iraqi governments which they referred to as the "Nusayri-Rawafid alliance".